 Exploring the relationship between a middle class woman and her migrant domestic worker, Good Housekeeping said ‘This thriller about a stressed out radio presenter who demands more and more from her elderly father’s already put upon carer is frighteningly plausible.’

-If you would like more details of the plot or to read more reviews please visit The Darkening Hour page on this site.
+If you would like more details of the plot or to read more reviews please visit the The Darkening Hour page on this site.

 Tideline (published 2012 by Simon and Schuster) received wide critical acclaim and was a Richard and Judy summer read in 2012.